puggui/ViMo/README.md

 * Users can add items to the cart without having to be registered.
 Once the register, the cart will carry over into their account.

 ## The website is live here!
-check out the webiste https://vimo.onrender.com/
+check out the webiste https://vimo.onrender.com/<br />
+Note that the webiste is hosted on a free instance so with inactivity, the site will be down, which can delay requests by 1 minute or more.<br />
+If you can access the site rightaway, please try again in about 1 minute.